The Pros and Cons of Changing Your Business's Name

 Businesses change names for numerous reasons — some strategic, and others more practical in nature.
 No matter your motivations, changing your company’s name often comes with consequences, both positive and negative.
-Like all major business decisions, you should start by weighing the advantages and disadvantages.
+Like all major business decisions, you should start by weighing the pros and cons.

 Pro: More Aligned with Your Brand